mrimbault/mr_notebook/tests-fsync-errors/README.md

              0       6976       6991         16
           8192       7040       7407        368
 ```
-So what interests me is the starting point of the second range, the logical
+What interests me is the starting point of the second range, the logical
 block address "7040".
 With a sector size of 512 bytes, that gives us a
 starting point for corrupted blocks at 3604480 bytes, or 880 blocks of size
 4096 bytes.
 This way, errors will start to raise immediately after the FSM has been
 created, and should only affect data segment after the first block.

-So I had to exclude this section from the error generating sectors.